jianweiCiou/com.17dame.connecttool_android/README.md

 ## ConnectTool function
 - Create `ConnectTool` and `ConnectTool.ConnectBasic`, parameters must be filled in:
-- the new ConnectTool() constructor, change the parameters to 6, and remove the _connectTool.connectBasic construct.
-Please keep the relevant parameters properly.
+- the new ConnectTool() constructor, change the parameters to 6, Please keep the parameters properly and safely.
     - Context context,
     - _redirect_uri,
     - _RSAstr,
     - _X_Developer_Id,
     - _client_secret,
     - _Game_id
 ```csharp
 _connectTool = new ConnectTool(
        this,